marcgeurts/checker/docs/tasks/doctrine-orm.md

 ## Configuration

-It lives under the `doctrine` namespace and has following configurable parameters:
+It lives under the `doctrine-orm` namespace and has following configurable parameters:

 ```yaml
 # checker.yml